The Coast News Group

 ESCONDIDO — An 86-year-old San Marcos man was killed after his truck was struck by a Sprinter train earlier this week.

 Robbins was pronounced dead on the scene due to blunt force injuries.
-The San Diego Medical Examiner’s Office ruled his death an accident.
+The San Diego Medical Examiner’s Office ruled his death accidental.

 The accident delayed Sprinter train service in the area for nearly seven hours, according to service alerts from the North County Transit District.
 Passengers were encouraged to take Breeze bus shuttles between the Escondido Transit Center and Nordahl Road Sprinter Station during the delay.

-The San Diego Sheriff’s Rail Enforcement Unit is investigating the crash.
+The San Diego County Sheriff’s Rail Enforcement Unit is investigating the crash.